scottvr/phart/LAYOUT-STRATEGIES.md

 It is different.
 It *is* actually clearer as you can plainly see the circular inter-dependencies indicated by the layout, colors and edge connection indicators.
+We could also have instructed phart to draw all of the bounding boxes to be the size of the widest one, which would have the effect of making the two columns look more uniform and obviously straight vertical lines.

-How about that new circular layout, since it's a circular dependency graph:
+How about that new **circular** layout, since it's a _circular_ dependency graph:

 ### circular